TYPO3-Documentation/TYPO3CMS-Example-ExtensionManual/Documentation/Introduction/Index.rst

 Screenshots
 ===========

-This chapter should help people figure how the extension works.
-Remove it if not relevant.
+This chapter should help people understand how the extension works.
+Remove it if it is not relevant.

 .. figure:: ../Images/IntroductionPackage.png
    :class: with-shadow